HoltechHard/app_captionAI/README.md

 Step 02: Pretrained language model ==> this is the decoder (GPT-2)

 3) Software Application
-Will consist of 3 stages:
+Will consist of 5 stages:
 - Module 1: information system to upload and show images
   Tools: Python + Django + Jquery + Frontend (not defined)
-- Module 2: system with elements of AI with integration of ViT + GPT-2 model to Module 1
+- Module 2: software system integrated to AI model Encoder-Decoder Transformer ViT + GPT-2
-  Tools: PyTorch DL Framework
+  Tools: PyTorch DL Framework + App
-- Module 3: scalability of the system and upload all components of Module 2 in some container
-  Tools: still undefined (probable Docker and some orchestrator to manage all libraries and components of Module 2)
+- Module 3: module client - server (for 1 client)
+- Module 4: module message - queue
+- Module 5: module task - queue

 4) Documentation
   (Still undefined)
-  Will be necessary read documents inside of folder "papers" and compress all the technical aspects involved in out project in this related with the 2 aspects: Dataset and DL Model and for the 3rd aspect: Software Application will be necessary apply some Software Methodology for documentation (RUP, SCRUM, Agile Methods, etc...)
+  Will be necessary read documents inside of folder "papers" and compress all the technical aspects involved
+  in out project in this related with the 2 aspects: Dataset and DL Model and for the 3rd aspect: Software Application
+  will be necessary apply some Software Methodology for documentation (RUP, SCRUM, Agile Methods, etc...)